krb5/krb5/doc/admin/conf_files/kdc_conf.rst

     **ldap_kdc_dn** and **ldap_kadmind_dn** objects, or for the **ldap_kdc_sasl_authcid** or **ldap_kadmind_sasl_authcid** names
     for SASL authentication.
 This file must be kept secure.

+**mapsize**
+    This LMDB-specific tag indicates the maximum size of the two database environments in megabytes.
+The default value is 128.
+    Increase this value to address "Environment mapsize limit reached" errors.
+New in release 1.17.

+**max_readers**
+    This LMDB-specific tag indicates the maximum number of concurrent reading processes for the databases.
+The default value is 128.
+    New in release 1.17.

+**nosync**
+    This LMDB-specific tag can be set to improve the throughput of kadmind and other administrative agents, at the expense of durability (recent database changes may not survive a power outage or other sudden reboot).
+It does not affect the throughput of the KDC.
+The default value is false.
+New in release 1.17.

 **unlockiter**
     If set to ``true``, this DB2-specific tag causes iteration